MAD-SG/generative-ai-start-to-surrender/docs/book/chapter11_hybrid_sota_models/sota_open_models/stable_diffusion_series.md

             return z, all_conds
     ```

-The low resolutoin condition is considered as the concat condition and will later concat with the input $z$.
-Also, the condition combined with the noise to match the diffusion steps in case it provided too much clear information for the model.
+The low resolution condition is considered as the concat condition and will later be concatenated with the input $z$.
+Also, the condition is combined with noise to match the diffusion steps in case it provides too much clear information for the model.

 #### Depth Condition